 Fallout Shelter Arcade

 Fallout Shelter Arcade has been bringing a unique gaming experience to Minnesota since November 2009.
 BattleTech and Red Planet provide a great experience for all ages and experience levels.
 Our Mercs are happy to teach new players and to provide new levels of challenges for experienced pilots.
 If this is your 1st visit or if you are a frequent visitor, come and experience everything that the Fallout Shelter Arcade has to offer.
+(Note: There's a fee to play which goes towards the maintenance and repair of the machines.)

 Our maid cafe is a fun experience similar to maid cafes in Japan - but much more suited to AniMinneapolis.
 Come, and be the king of your own maid world (you'll find out what this means!)
+(Note: Tickets can be purchased at the con.
+Snacks are included.)

 Click here to apply to be a maid/butler.